Amazfit T-Rex Ultra 2

 third-party app support: 2.3, based on 2 reviews

-Third-party app support is a weakness, with reviewers noting limited third-party apps and lack of Spotify support.
+Third-party app support was a clear weakness, with limited apps and missing golf support called out.

 based on 1 review